NebulousLabs/Sia/doc/API.md

 }
 ```

-#### /wallet/siafunds/spend
+#### /wallet/siafunds/send

-Function: Spend siafunds tracked by the wallet.
+Function: Send siafunds tracked by the wallet.
 The siacoins stored in the
 siafunds are sent to the wallet.

 Parameters: